iWatermark Pro Mac & Win Help

 3. Send us the console log after causing the problem in iWatermark.
 To do this open the console log hit the button on the advanced tab that says ‘open console log’.
 Clear the console log then run iWatermark again to cause the problem then copy the resulting info in the console log and email it to us.

 Q: How do I import my old iWatermark watermarks?

 A: Go to the advanced tab and hit the import button.
 Only hit it once or you will get duplicates.

 Q: How do I rename a Watermark?

 A: In the watermark manager, click on a watermark name to change it.
 You can also select a watermark and open it in the editor.
 At the bottom right change the name and hit save.

 Q: Your example watermarks are very good how do I edit them for myself?

 A: Just select them and click on the edit button.
-It will create a new one with the same title and the work copy at the end.
+It will create a new one with the same title with the addition of the word copy at the end.
 Be aware of the fact that some may have white text which on a white background may not be obvious.
 Just drag over the text to select it and change it to whatever you want.
-Often in our demo watermarks we use the tag which pulls the main contact (usually you) from the address book.
+Often in our demo watermarks, we use the tag which pulls the main contact (usually you) from the address book.

 Q: How do I create a watermark with a transparent background like the demo signatures you include?

 A: Its very simple and any intermediate graphics pro will know how but anyone can do it.
-Here are a couple tutorials Tutorial 1 and Tutorial 2.
+Here are a couple of tutorials, Tutorial 1 and Tutorial 2.